youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ```

 It match 2 iocs related to Matrix ransomware famillies:
-The name contains "Citrteam[@]hotmail[.]com"
+* The name contains "Citrteam[@]hotmail[.]com"
-The file extension is  : "CTRM.
+* The file extension is  : "CTRM.

-By all means, It looks like a 2nd ransomware has been launched on the machine.

-but why ? i have no idea.
+We have our second ransomware CTRM aka Matrix !

 ## Stealing datas